 A while ago, someone on reddit posted cool QR codes generated with Stable Diffusion that looked like images, a far cry from the garish squares we’re all used to.
 The author didn’t explain how they made the QR codes and I wanted to be able to make my own.
 A few enterprising redditors tried to recreate the effect using img2img, but the results didn’t compare to the original.
 I set out to discover their techniques and recreate them.
 I’ve detailed the journey here.

-AI generated QR codes that look like abstract images Cool QR codes by reddit user nhcaio
+Cool QR codes by reddit user nhcaio

 On further investigation, the QR codes were created by IoC Lab, who published prior work in a similar vein.
 Their pages on training ControlNet models were the most similar.
 ControlNet is a project that allows you to train a second neural network to control the output of an image generating model.
 ControlNet models take your prompt and a “conditioning image” which guides the output from Stable Diffusion.
 An illustrative example is the “pose2image” model, which takes an image of a posed human and uses it to generate an image with a character in the given pose.
 The main ControlNet repo has many similar pre-trained models that take different kinds of inputs to control the output.
 Some examples are generating images from sketches, depth maps, and more.